1994 White House shooting: Aftermath

-Duran was arrested charged with attempted murder, as well as multiple counts of assault with a deadly weapon.
+Duran was arrested and charged with attempted murder, as well as multiple counts of assault with a deadly weapon.
 Duran's defense team argued that he was not criminally responsible for his actions due to mental illness.
 The prosecution argued that Duran was fully aware of the nature of his actions and had deliberately attempted to kill Clinton.
 Previously, John Hinckley Jr., who attempted to assassinate Ronald Reagan, had been found not guilty by reason of insanity and spared a harsh punishment.
 Nonetheless, the jury found Duran guilty and he was sentenced to 40 years in prison.